d-kang/dev_notes/README.md

 ```html
   <div :hello-world="foo"></div>
 ```

+>Custom events are completely separate from the browser event system.
+The special methods--$on and $emit--are not aliases to the standard addEventListener and dispatchEvent.
+That explains why we need the .native modifier on components to listen to browser events such as 'click'.

 All props form a [one-way-down binding](https://vuejs.org/v2/guide/components-props.html#One-Way-Data-Flow) between the child property and the parent one: when the parent property updates, it will flow down to the child, but not the other way around.
 This prevents child components from accidentally mutating the parent’s state, which can make your app’s data flow harder to understand.